 With regard to systematic and taxonomic studies of rodents, Drs.
 Bradley and Baker, in particular, have produced hundreds of publications.
-A particular research focus of Dr. Bradley has been the systematics of the genus Peromyscus, a particularly speciose, abundant, and wide-ranging group of North American mice.
+A particular research focus of Dr. Bradley has been the systematics of the genus Peromyscus, a speciose, abundant, and wide-ranging group of North American mice.
 Dr. Bradley's vita includes at least 40 publications specifically about Peromyscus, as well as numerous publications on the systematics of other rodent groups such as pocket gophers and woodrats.
 Dr. Bradley's expertise in these areas is recognized by others in the scientific community.
 For example, Dr. Bradley, Dr. Nicté Ordóñez-Garza (former student of Dr. Bradley), and Lisa Bradley were invited to coauthor 133 species accounts in the 2017 work Handbook of the Mammals of the World, Volume 7, edited by Dr. Don Wilson and others.
-Similarly, Dr. Gerardo Ceballos, a leading mammalogist in Mexico, invited Dr. Bradley to coauthor multiple accounts for Cricetid rodents in his book, The Mammals of Mexico (2014).
+Similarly, Dr. Gerardo Ceballos, a leading mammalogist in Mexico, invited Dr. Bradley to coauthor multiple accounts for cricetid rodents in his book, The Mammals of Mexico (2014).

 Dr. Baker's bibliography contains too many examples of significant contributions to mammalian science to discuss them all in this report.
 His professional obituary (Journal of Mammalogy, 2018, 99:983-1012) and the memorial volume published in his honor (Special Publications of the Museum, 2019, Vol. 71) provide thorough discussions of the impact of his career in terms of published research.
-However, Dr. Baker's publications on chromosomal evolution, coauthored with Dr. John Bickham, were among his most significant during his early career.
+However, Dr. Baker's publications on chromosomal evolution, coauthored with Dr. John Bickham, were among his most significant during his early career (Fig. 32).
 These include:

 Bickham, J. W., and R. J. Baker.
 1979.
-Canalization

-model of chromosomal evolution.
+Canalization model of chromosomal evolution.
 Pp. 70-84 in Models and methodologies in evolutionary theory (J. H. Schwartz and H. B. Rollins, eds.).
 Bulletin of the Carnegie Museum of Natural History 13:70-84.

-- Baker, R. J., and J. W. Bickham.
+Baker, R. J., and J. W. Bickham.
 1980.
 Karyotypic evolution in bats: evidence of extensive and conservative chromosomal evolution in closely related taxa.
-Systematic Zoology 29:239-253. - Baker, R. J., and J. W. Bickham.
-1986.
-Speciation by monobrachial centric fusions.
-Proceedings of the National Academy of Science 83:8245-8248.
+Systematic Zoology 29:239-253.

+Figure 32.
 A page from "Speciation by monobrachial centric fusions," Baker and Bickham, 1986.